Project

 Overview

-The Large-Scale Science working group approaches international collaborations through the lens of issues particular to large scale science and not peer-to-peer or small-scale international work.
-This group has been tasked with exploring how the U.S. can enhance their role in these partnerships, both in physical facilities (e.g. the European Organization for Nuclear Research) and distributed networks (e.g. the Human Cell Atlas).
-This group is focusing on recommendations to target U.S. government agencies and Congressional branches to enable the United States’ ability to partake in large-scale collaboration efforts as meaningful and engaged partners.
-The LSS working group is led by CISP co-chairs Bienenstock and Michelson.
+The Large-Scale Science working group approached international collaborations through the lens of issues particular to large scale science and not peer-to-peer or small-scale international work.
+This group was tasked with exploring how the U.S. can enhance their role in these partnerships, both in physical facilities (e.g. the European Organization for Nuclear Research) and distributed networks (e.g. the Human Cell Atlas).
+This group focused on recommendations addressing U.S. government agencies and Congressional branches to help the United States to partake in large-scale collaboration efforts as meaningful and engaged partners.
+The LSS working group was led by CISP co-chairs Bienenstock and Michelson.

-The Emerging Science Partners working group is exploring issues particular to U.S. scientific collaborations, at all scales, with countries seeking to boost their scientific capacity, particularly those with limited resources to do so.
-In particular, this working group will frame discussions on how the U.S. can be a better partner in its partnerships with countries in the Global South, and avoid the historical problems associated with “parachute science.”
-This group will prioritize identifying and examining difficult issues facing resource-limited researchers, such as the challenges facing women researchers in the developing world.
-This working group is co-chaired by Shirley Malcom and Olufunmilayo Olopade.
+The Emerging Science Partners working group is explored issues particular to U.S. scientific collaborations, at all scales, with countries seeking to boost their scientific capacity, particularly those with limited resources to do so.
+In particular, this working group framed discussions on how the U.S. can be a better partner in its partnerships with countries in the Global South, and avoid the historical problems associated with “parachute science.”
+This group prioritized identifying and examining difficult issues facing resource-limited researchers, such as the challenges facing women researchers in the developing world.
+This working group was co-chaired by Shirley Malcom and Olufunmilayo Olopade.

 People